 In case of failure, the option to perform a rollback is available.
 By clicking the Rollback option after the operation has initially failed, your target sandbox environment will be restored to the state it was before the refresh began.
 This is made possible by the Azure SQL point-in-time restore capability to restore the database.
 This is often required if a customization, that is present in the target sandbox, cannot complete a database synchronization with the newly refreshed data.

-To determine the root cause of the failure, download the runbook logs using the available buttons before starting the rollback operation.
+To determine the root cause of the failure, use the available buttons to download the runbook logs before you start the rollback operation.

 Data elements that aren't copied during refresh

 When refreshing a production environment to a sandbox environment, or a sandbox environment to another sandbox environment, there are certain elements of the database that are not copied over to the target environment.
 These elements include: